 - One-click mouse skills

-Tips for Finding Age Appropriate Games
+Finding Age Appropriate Games

 Free online learning games often incorporate beloved television and book characters.
-Finding games with content matching your child's interests can help motivate them to enjoy the learning process.
+Finding games with content matching your child's interests can help motivate him to enjoy the learning process.
 Start by visiting websites for your child's favorite television channels to find age-appropriate and engaging learning games.
 The National Center for Infants, Toddlers, and Families encourages games involving repetition because it "strengthens connections in the brain that help children learn."

 Online color learning games can help your child grasp the knowledge of colors while also having fun.
 Finding online games for your toddler is an easy way to supplement other methods of learning.